Monday November 1, 2021

 - Put the water and sugar in a medium saucepan on high heat and bring to a boil.
 Stir to dissolve the sugar.

 - Add the cranberries to the pot and return to a boil.
 Lower the heat and simmer for 10 minutes or until most of the cranberries have burst.

 - Remove the pot from heat.
 Let cool completely at room temperature, then transfer to a bowl to chill in the refrigerator.
 Note that the cranberry sauce will continue to thicken as it cools.

 You’ve got the Turkey, trimmings, and stuffing.
-You know what’s missing: dessert!
+Your local exterior cleaning company sure knows what’s missing: dessert!

 Here’s a simple Pumpkin Pie recipe, the perfect culmination to your Thanksgiving feast!

 - Preheat the oven to 425 degrees F (220 degrees C).